Skou languages: Vocabulary comparison

 The following basic vocabulary words are from Voorhoeve (1971, 1975), as cited in the Trans-New Guinea database.
 More recent data from Marmion (2010) has been added for Wutung and from Donohue (2002) (as cited in the ASJP Database) for Skou.

+The words cited constitute translation equivalents, whether they are cognate (e.g. lúrtô, rəto for “eye”) or not (e.g. hlúqbùr, kəsu for “head”).